 Students may lock these items to the racks provided between the administration and counseling buildings.
 Confiscated skateboards will only be returned to parents.
 Students caught riding skateboards on campus will be subject to strict but appropriate disciplinary action.

-All unauthorized items brought to school and confiscated by staff, such as, but not limited to: skateboards, scooters, radios, cell phones, iPods, electronic devices, aerosol cans, markers, toys, water balloons, etc. and related items, may or may not be directly returned to the student.
+All unauthorized items brought to school and confiscated by staff, such as, but not limited to: skateboards, scooters, radios, cell phones, iPods, electronic devices, toys, etc. and related items, may or may not be directly returned to the students after a period of time.
 Parents may recover confiscated items not held in evidence upon administrative approval within a reasonable period of time.
-Items not recovered within a reasonable period of time will be discarded.
+Items not recovered within a reasonable period of time or by the end of the school year will be discarded.
 The Perris Union High School District or any individual school is not liable for any damage or loss to these confiscated items.
 The primary objective of requiring students not to bring restricted materials to school is to ensure students' focus on educational tasks, students' safety, and to prevent the loss and/or damage to private property.